marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

     sudo umount /mnt
     sudo mkfs.xfs -f /dev/vdb

+If the mkfs operation fails with a 'device busy' error message, edit the /etc/fstab file temporarily disabling the mount of /mnt.
+Reboot the system and then retry the mkfs operation.

-Then edit the /etc/fstab replacing 'auto' with 'xfs' for the /mnt entry.
+Finally edit the /etc/fstab replacing 'auto' with 'xfs' for the /mnt entry.
 You can then remount the /mnt filesystem:

 ::